Pumpkin Margarita

 What is Cointreau

 Cointreau is a French orange liqueur that falls into the triple sec category.
-If a recipe calls for Cointreau, it’s best to use what it for the best flavor profiles.
+If a recipe calls for Cointreau, it’s best to use it for the best flavor profiles.

-If a recipe calls for triple sec, you can use Cointreau but not the other way around.
+If a recipe calls for triple sec, you can use Cointreau, but not the other way around.

 Although triple sec is much cheaper than Cointreau, it’s also lower in quality.
 To get complexity and smoother flavors, Cointreau is the way to go.

-Do I have to use maple?
+Do I have to use maple syrup?

 If you don’t have maple syrup, yes, you can use another sweetener.
 It might have a different flavor profile, but if it suits your taste, then go for it.

-What to do with remaining pumpkin puree
+What to do with the remaining pumpkin puree

 And if you’d like to make another drink, try this Pumpkin Cocktail, which is a rum punch.